YoranBrondsema/yoranbrondsema/content/post/20190719-choosing-the-right-rebalancing-strategy.md

   simulation.
 This won't affect the comparison between the rebalancing strategies though.

-The simulations are run using [my custom simulator software](https://simulator.yoranbrondsema.com/).
+The simulations are run using [Backtest](https://backtest.enzo.fund), the custom back-testing tool that I wrote.

 ### Simulation 1: no transaction fees
 First, we are going to simulate a portfolio that is common and works well for the